simpleanalytics/blog/_posts/2022-04-04-4-privacy-friendly-google-analytics-alternatives.md

 Matomo was the first Google Analytics challenger on the market.
 It is quite different from Simple Analytics and Plausible, and it looks more similar to Google Analytics.
 In terms of data collection, it also takes another stance.
 It is not cookieless by design.

 In their default mode, Matomo still uses cookies to track website visitors, and therefore, you still need to use a cookie banner to ask for your visitors' consent.
-Matomo also collects IP addresses (in an anonymized way: IP hashes).
+Matomo also collects IP addresses (in an anonymized way).

 You do own the data yourself.
 The data is stored in the EU and not transferred overseas.